 Business disruption is the new normal.
-CEOs of well-established companies in matured markets (often known as incumbents) are facing a rapid loss of market share for their profitable product segments to challengers and are forced to contemplate: “Should I be a disruptor or be disrupted?”
+CEOs of well-established companies in mature markets (often known as incumbents) are facing a rapid loss of market share for their profitable product segments to challengers and are forced to contemplate: “Should I be a disruptor or be disrupted?”

 Every CEO must care about growth as it directly affects their equity value.
 McKinsey analyzed 3000 companies from 1980 to 2012 and reported in April 2014:

 - High-growth companies offer a return to shareholders five times greater than medium-growth companies